 REVIEW AND UPDATES TO POLICY

 Jump will review and may update this Policy to reflect changes to Jump’s privacy practices or security measures as needed.
 If a review is not satisfactory, Jump will take immediate steps to remedy any noted deficiencies.
 Please periodically review this Policy for the latest on Jump’s privacy practices.
-The use of Jump’s website after any updates constitutes an acknowledgement of having read and understood the Policy.
+The use of our websites after any updates constitutes an acknowledgment of having read and understood the Policy.

 Please contact Jump by email at [email protected] should you have any questions or comments about this Policy or your Personal Data.